7 Dietary Sources Of Amino Acids And Their Benefits

 2. Lean Meats

-Chicken, beef, turkey, venison, and tenderloin (all without any visible fats) are important sources of protein.
+Chicken, beef, turkey, venison, and tenderloin (all without any visible fats) are important high-protein foods.
 They provide your body with selenium, vitamins B3 and B6, and choline.
 Lean meats may also help reduce weight as they have fewer calories than full meats.
 Intake of poultry meat may also help reduce the risk of cardiovascular disease and diabetes (7).

 3. Low-Fat Dairy Products